A Deep Learning-Based FPGA Function Block Detection Method with Bitstream to Image Transformation: Experimental Results

 \subsubsection{Effectiveness of detecting cryptographic operators}

 In this experiment, the trained model is tested on the bitstream files implementing the encryption algorithms, which do not appear in the training set, to confirm the capability to detect cryptographic operators.
-The training process is the same as mentioned in Sec.~\ref{4_5_1_sec}.
+The training process is the same as mentioned in Section~\ref{4_5_0_sec}.
 We choose 1,339 bitstreams for testing in this experiment, which implement two kinds of encryption algorithms used for PDF-R5 and OFFICE 2010 and are generated by Vivado 2017.4.
 The function blocks in these bitstreams have the same implementation constructions as the ones in the training set.

 TABLE~\ref{table7} shows the results of this experiment.
 The evaluation results on the encryption algorithms used for PDF-R5 and OFFICE 2010 show that the detector also has a good performance on the encryption algorithms not appearing in the training set, because the cryptographic operators in these encryption algorithms have the same implementation constructions as the ones in the training set.
+Although the RC4 module has appeared in the training set, the small occupied area of the RC4 module accounts for the relatively low AP.
 TABLE~\ref{table6} and TABLE~\ref{table7} demonstrate that the detector has the capability to detect the function blocks with the same constructions in the training set, no matter whether the encryption algorithms appear in the training set or not.

-Although the RC4 module has appeared in the training set, the small occupied area of the RC4 module accounts for the relatively low AP.
-On the contrary, the SHA-1 pipeline occupies a large area.
-And the detector has the capability to distinguish SHA-1 from other cryptographic operators, which also have a large area, such as SHA-256.
-Therefore, the SHA-1 pipeline has a really high AP.